-North Carolinian Eric Bachmann's debut solo album may be called Short Careers, but Bachmann's musical career has been anything but.
-Beginning with his early-'90s indie band the Archers of Loaf (whose single "Web in Front" took over the college radio airwaves), the onetime Appalachian State University saxophone major has crafted a relentlessly independent and uncompromising rock & roll journey.
-With Icky Mettle in 1994, Bachmann's group unleashed a collection of white noise, Pavement guitar pop, and loopy lyrics that deftly matched the crunch of Chapel Hill's other underground giants, Superchunk.
+North Carolinian Eric Bachmann's debut solo album may have been called Short Careers, but his musical career has been anything but.
+Beginning with his early-'90s indie rock band Archers of Loaf, the one-time Appalachian State University saxophone major has crafted a relentlessly independent and uncompromising rock & roll journey.
+With Icky Mettle in 1994, Bachmann's group unleashed a collection of white noise, Pavement-style guitar pop, and loopy lyrics that deftly matched the crunch of Chapel Hill's other underground giants, Superchunk.
 In 1995, Bachmann began the instrumental side project Barry Black with producer Caleb Southern and released two LPs.
-The Archers released three more studio albums before disbanding in 1998, and then capped things off with a posthumous live record called Seconds Before the Accident.
+The Archers released three more studio albums before disbanding in 1998, capping things off with a posthumous live record called Seconds Before the Accident.